Absorption and analysis of unbound quantum particles -- one by one: Theory

+This is not altered by the fact that the particles are indistinguishable nor by the fact that they may undergo absorption at the same time.
+Actually, as both particles may overlap with the CAP simultaneously, this is not a mere technicality; numerical investigations show that conservation of probability is indeed violated unless the term

-must be removed from the right hand side.
+is removed from the right hand side of Eq.~(\ref{dPdETwoPart}).
 As explained in App.~\ref{App_dPdE_TwoPart}, this contribution coincides with the last term in Eq.~(\ref{dPdETwoPart}).

 After having removed it, we integrate the remaining expression over time and arrive at the following formula for the $\varepsilon$-differential probability distribution of the first particle to undergo absorption from the two-particle system:

 where